top of page

 About 300 kilometers from Montevideo, in the Department of Treinta y Tres, in the Northeast of the country, there is this Protected Landscape of pristine valleys where streams converge and produce beautiful waterfalls of clear water.
 The vegetation is exuberant; trees grow in high density up to more than 20 meters and palm trees stand out over the top of the foliage.
 With marshes and grasslands surrounding, the diversity of bird species is correspondingly robust, including the Lesser Grass-finch, Mottled Piculet and Glaucous-blue Grosbeak.

-Lunarejo Valley and Laureles Ravine
+Valle del Lunarejo and Quebrada de Laureles

 These landscapes are distinctly different from the rest of the country.
 Rivers flow through the highlands and abruptly fall into the ravines as beautiful waterfalls.
 The diversity of flora species is greater than any other place.
 There are many special bird species that can be observed here, like the Crane Hawk, Bicolored Hawk, Crested Black-Tyrant, Short-billed Canastero, or the Blue-tufted Starthroat.

-Paso Centurión
+Paso del Centurión

 Just along the border with Brazil in the Department of Cerro Largo is an area of forests that feature similar characteristics of the Atlantic Forests of this neighboring country.
 This forest has been recently added to Uruguay's National System of Protected Areas.
 The area is a destination for local biological research, resulting in some surprising fauna records, like the feline Puma yagouaroundi.
 It is rich for birds as well, including the Highland Elaenia, Yellow-billed Elaenia, Ochre-faced Tody-Flycatcher, Brown Tinamou, Maroon-billed Parakeet, and many other species belonging to this special environment representing the southern limit of this forest system.